Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Acknowledgments

-We conducted effect shape estimation for the real application using other common choices for the number of strata, namely $K=10$ and $K=50$.
+\mysection{Appendix J: Supplementary results of the real application} We conducted effect shape estimation for the real application using other common choices for the number of strata, namely $K=10$ and $K=50$.
 The estimation results are presented in Figures \ref{real_Fig3_app2} and \ref{real_Fig3_app3}.
 The results are highly similar for both choices of $K$, indicating that our findings are insensitive to the number of strata.

 \begingroup \endgroup